 Harmful algal bloom in Lake Erie, 2009.
-Photo: T. Archer, NOAA/Flickr, CC BY-SA implications on long-term water supply and ecosystem dynamics on a regional scale (e.g. lakes and reservoirs in the western US, including Lake Tahoe).
+T. Archer, NOAA/Flickr, CC BY-SA This process may have serious implications on long-term water supply and ecosystem dynamics on a regional scale (e.g. lakes and reservoirs in the western US, including Lake Tahoe).
 To understand these implications, and mitigate the risks they impose, it will be necessary for scientists, engineers and policy makers to identify lakes at risk of this phenomenon.
-The ongoing research at Lake Tahoe is critical for this process as both a localized test case and as being representative of lake systems in the western U.S. and deep lakes worldwide.
+The ongoing research at Lake Tahoe is critical for this process as both a localized test case and as being representative of lake systems in the western US and deep lakes worldwide.

-Air temperature

-Daily since 1911

-Over the last 100 years, the daily air temperatures measured at Tahoe City have increased.
-The long-term trend in average daily minimum temperature (bottom figure) has increased by 4.3 °F (2.4 °C), and the long-term trend in average daily maximum temperature (upper figure) has risen by $2.0\,^{\circ}\text{F}$ ($1.1\,^{\circ}\text{C}$).
+Air temperature Daily since 1911 Over the last 100 years, the daily air temperatures measured at Tahoe City have increased.
+The long-term trend in average daily minimum temperature (bottom figure) has increased by 4.3 °F (2.4 °C), and the long-term trend in average daily maximum temperature (upper figure) has risen by 2.0 °F (1.1 °C).
 The trend line for the minimum air temperature now exceeds the freezing temperature of water, which is strongly suggestive of more rain and less snow, as well as earlier snowmelt at Lake Tahoe.
 These data have been smoothed by using a two-year running average to remove daily and seasonal fluctuations.

-Air temperature - annual average maximum and minimum since 1910 average minimum was 33.0 °F (0.56 °C) a decrease of 0.7 °F over the previous year, and the fourth highest ever recorded.
+Air temperature - annual average maximum and minimum Since 1910 Annual average maximum (red) and minimum (blue) air temperatures in 2015 were both well above the long-term average and slightly below the values for the previous year.
+The 2015 annual average minimum was 33.0 °F (0.56 °C) a decrease of 0.7 °F over the previous year, and is the fourth highest ever recorded.
 The maximum temperature was 60.1 °F (15.6 °C) a decrease of 0.2 °F over the previous year, and is the third highest ever recorded.
-The long-term means for the minimum and the maximum are $30.3~^{\circ}F$ (-0.96 $^{\circ}C$) and $56.3~^{\circ}F$ (13.5 $^{\circ}C$), respectively.
+The long-term means for the minimum and the maximum are 30.3 °F (-0.96 °C) and 56.3 °F (13.5 °C), respectively.